 Recently in 2021, a limousine caught fire carrying a bridal party in Las Vegas without any reports on what caused the fire.
 This is not the first but one of many incidents that have damaged passengers.

 In 2013, an old limousine burst into flames on Malteo Bridge in California, killing five nurses.
 The vehicle was carrying nine women, one more than the legal limit of passengers allowed in a limo.
 The passengers kept informing the driver of smoke in the back of the car.
-Due to a loud radio, the driver was unaware of the incident for 45 seconds during which time four women made their escape but unfortunately, the other five women faced death from smoke inhalation.
+Due to a loud radio, the driver was unaware of the incident for 45 seconds, during which time four women made their escape.
+Still, unfortunately, the other five women faced death from smoke inhalation.

-What caused chaos was how Accubuilt did not know how many vehicles were on the road and who owned these vehicles requiring help from local government and previous owners to provide details.
+What caused chaos was how Accubuilt did not know how many vehicles were on the road and who owned these vehicles requiring help from the local government and previous owners to provide details.

 In 1963, however, the sight of the elegant limo that caught people’s attention was not the only thing that stunned the audience.

 During the 1970s, there was tough competition between auto manufacturers, with many taking out newer and cheaper models to please the public.
-Ford followed the strategy by releasing the Pinto in the early 70s, a vehicle that cut out on so many engineering components resulting in a car with a vulnerable fuel tank from rear collisions.
+Ford followed the strategy by releasing the Pinto in the early 70s.
+This vehicle cut out on many engineering components resulting in a car with a vulnerable fuel tank from rear collisions.
 At the time, the Pinto was also used as a funeral hearse car.

-The company stated that it would be cheaper for the brand to pay lawsuits rather than recall vehicles and fix the issues which was a devastating statement impacting the auto manufacturer.
+The company stated that it would be cheaper for the brand to pay lawsuits rather than recall vehicles and fix the issues, which was a devastating statement impacting the auto manufacturer.
 But by 1978, it had to recall 1.4 million units of the Pinto while paying millions of dollars in lawsuits.